Western Brook Pond

 With such high visitor appeal, the previous parking lot was frequently beyond capacity, resulting in a public safety concern with large numbers of vehicles parked on the shoulder of Route 430.
 The trail, with long sections of narrow and sometimes unstable boardwalk, could not accommodate this level of use, causing problems with congestion and creating concerns regarding the safe transportation of fuel and other supplies required for the operation of the boat tour.
 Some sections of the trail were also prone to flooding, erosion and washouts, necessitating almost daily maintenance.

-The pressure treated wood boardwalks of the Western Brook Pond trail were subject to regular flooding and are subject to deterioration over time.The work to be completed in 2018 - 2019 includes:
+The pressure treated wood boardwalks of the Western Brook Pond trail were subject to regular flooding and are subject to deterioration over time.The work that has been completed includes:

 These expansions and upgrades will help ensure the quality and reliability of visitor facilities and continue to allow Canadians to connect with nature.